0xJepsen/0xjepsen/README.md

 ### Hello, I'm 0xJepsen

-I’m a research egnineer passionate about high impact technology working at [Primitive](https://github.com/primitivefinance).
-My interests lay at the intersection of mathematics, computer science, and philosophy.
+I’m a research engineer passionate about high-impact technology at [Primitive](https://github.com/primitivefinance).
+My interests lie at the intersection of mathematics, computer science, and philosophy.
 I value work ethic, tenacity, and kindness.
-I enjoy low level programing and cats.
-I am interested in Category Thoery, Networking, and Software Architecture.
+I enjoy low-level programming and cats.
+I am interested in Category Theory, Networking, and Software Architecture.

 Some things about me:
 - 📖 I am reading [The Surrender Experiment](https://www.goodreads.com/book/show/23164946-the-surrender-experiment).
-Recomend a book to me [here](https://github.com/0xJepsen/Books).
+Recommend a book to me [here](https://github.com/0xJepsen/Books).
 - 🏛 I am Currently working on [Arbiter](https://github.com/primitivefinance/arbiter).
-- 🪷 I grew up off-the-grid in a Tibetan Budhist community for the first 13 years of my life.
+- 🪷 I grew up off-the-grid in a Tibetan Buddhist community for the first 13 years.
 The lineage was the [Nyingma](https://www.rigpawiki.org/index.php?title=Nyingma) school of thought.
-- If you want to know my proffesional background here is my [Cirriculum Vitae](/Cirriculum_Vitae.pdf)
+- If you want to know my professional background, here is my [Cirriculum Vitae](/Cirriculum_Vitae.pdf)

 ## Things I have written